 Aleah Jenkins was arrested at a traffic stop and fell ill in police custody.
 Tragically, she died nine days later.
 Her minor son, J.K.J., brought constitutional claims against the City of San Diego and two officers who participated in the traffic stop.
 The District Court dismissed J.K.J.'s amended complaint with prejudice.
-Because we conclude the officers did not violate clearly established law and thus are protected by qualified immunity, we affirm.
+Because we conclude that J.K.J. failed plausibly to allege a constitutional violation, and that the officers, alternatively, did not violate clearly established law and are protected by qualified immunity, we affirm.